MattThommes/amplify-react-app/readme/README.dev.md

 4.  **Start the frontend:** In a separate terminal, start the Vite development server:
     *   `npm run dev`
 5. Your React app will be running at `http://localhost:5173` (or another port if 5173 is busy).

+To aid Amplify with creating a staging environment, create a `staging` branch (from `master` branch) locally then push:

+1.  `git checkout -b staging`
+2.  `git push origin staging`

 ### Deploying Backend Changes